aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 **Part 2: AgentCore Runtime with AWS CDK**

 AWS Cloud Development Kit (CDK) is then used to deploy the agent to Amazon Bedrock AgentCore Runtime:
-- Bedrock AgentCore runtime
+- Amazon Bedrock AgentCore Runtime
 - IAM roles and policies
 - Agent code packaging and deployment

-**What is the difference between AWS Cloudformation and AWS Cloud Development Kit?** AWS CDK is a higher-level framework that when deployed generates CloudFormation templates from code (Python, TypeScript, etc.).
+**What is the difference between AWS CloudFormation and AWS Cloud Development Kit?** AWS CDK is a higher-level framework that synthesizes CloudFormation templates from code (Python, TypeScript, etc.) when deployed.
 We use CloudFormation directly for the infrastructure, while CDK is used for the agent deployment because it provides better abstractions for packaging code, managing assets, and handling complex deployment logic.
 Both ultimately deploy via CloudFormation stacks.

 This multi-step approach separates the foundational infrastructure from the agent deployment, making it easier to manage and update each component independently.